 July 2018: Start of the Volvo Ocean Race penultimate leg from Cardiff – Gothenberg

-June 2018: Looking down from of Snowdon:
+June 2018: Looking down from near the summit of Snowdon:

 May 2018: A heron on watch at Cardiff Bay Yacht Club